wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.8.3 - 03/24/2013 =
+* Changed: the requirement check to perform only upon the plugin activation from loading the plugin admin page.

 = 1.0.8.2 - 03/23/2013 =
 * Fixed: the warning that occurred in debug mode in a Not Found page, Undefined property: WP_Query::$post.